purpleclay/gitz/docs/git/checks.md

 }
 ```

-## Checking the Integrity of a Repository
+## Checking the integrity of a Repository :material-alert-decagram:{title="Feature added on the 10th March 2023"}

 Check the integrity of a repository by running a series of tests and capturing the results for inspection.